 - Complete the Veteran Benefits Application to apply for the state tuition waiver, and if applicable, request enrollment certification for VA educational benefits.

-Pursuant to Section 702 of the Choice Act, certain out-of-state veterans and their dependents may be eligible for in-state tuition and fee rates.
+Pursuant to Section 1005 of the Isakson and Roe Act, certain out-of-state veterans and their dependents may be eligible for in-state tuition and fee rates.
 Covered individuals include:

-- A spouse or child using transferred benefits who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within 3 years of the trasferor's discharge from a period of active duty service of 90 days or more.
+- A spouse or child using transferred benefits Under Post-9/11, who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence).

 For more information or to reclassify residency status, please contact the SCSU Veterans' Services Office.